All Episodes

 The Democrats were totally bamboozled by the outcome in 94.

-I mean, they they lost 52 seats.
+I mean, they lost 52 seats.

 And nobody on the Democratic side saw that coming.

-In this race, the Republicans have already been told it's over, you lose.
+In this race, the Republicans have already been told, it's over, you lose.

 There's no element of surprise here.